 Hydrocephalus is a very serious medical condition in which the ventricle cavities in the brain are essentially flooded by excessive buildup of cerebrospinal fluid (CSF).
-The condition occurs in both children and adults, but it is frequently seen in newborn infants as a result of head trauma during childbirth.
+External hydrocephalus occurs in both children and adults, but it is frequently seen in newborn infants as a result of head trauma during childbirth.

 There is no simple "cure" for hydrocephalus once it develops and no method of prevention.
 Currently, the only treatment option for hydrocephalus is surgery.
 Surgical intervention aims at clearing the blockage and restoring normal outflow of CSF.
 Performing brain surgery on an infant is very difficult and risky and does not always result in long-term success.

-Hydrocephalus is a very serious and potentially life-threating condition.
+Hydrocephalus is a very serious and potentially life-threatening condition.
 The buildup of the CSF within the brain can cause pressure and prevent normal brain development.
-Moreover, hydrocephalus can be a progressive condition which gets worse over time.
+Moreover, hydrocephalus can be a progressive condition that gets worse over time.
 If not diagnosed and treated the internal pressure in the brain from hydrocephalus can cause death.

 - Tate v.
-United States (Pennsylvania 2018) $42 million: Defendant OB/GYN inappropriately attempted a mid-forceps delivery during difficult labor.
+United States (Pennsylvania 2018) $42 million: This case is the story of an OB/GYN who inappropriately attempted a mid-forceps delivery during difficult labor.
 Poor skill and excessive use of force with the forceps caused external trauma to the baby’s head resulting in hydrocephalus.
 The hydrocephalus triggered swelling and internal brain hemorrhaging and a shunt had to be surgically implanted in the baby’s brain to alleviate the pressure.
-The baby subsequently underwent 6 separate surgeries on his brain and was left with severe and permanent neurologic damage causing mental delays and significant physical disabilities.
+The baby subsequently underwent six surgeries on his brain and was left with severe and permanent neurologic damage that caused mental delays and significant physical disabilities.
 Following a bench trial in federal court, the judge awarded plaintiffs $42 million in damages.

 - J.P.
 Pro Ami v.
 New York City Health and Hosp.
-(New York 2017) $2.7 million: Infant plaintiff in this case allegedly suffered hydrocephalus and other brain injuries when doctors and hospital failed to recognize placental abruption and perform timely c-section in response.
-Injuries left plaintiff with severe mental disabilities and he required significant medical assistance on daily basis.
+(New York 2017) $2.7 million: The child in this case allegedly suffered hydrocephalus and other brain injuries when doctors and the hospital failed to recognize placental abruption and perform timely C-section in response.
+Injuries left the child with severe mental disabilities.
+He requires significant medical assistance on daily basis.
 The case settled for $2.7 million.

 If you have a child with hydrocephalus it may have been caused by medical negligence during childbirth.
 The birth injury attorneys at Miller & Zois can help investigate whether you have a malpractice claim and deliver results if you do.
 Call our Maryland birth injury malpractice lawyers at 800-553-8082 today or get a free online consultation.